syncfusion-content/fileformat-docs/File-Formats/DocIO/Accepting-or-Rejecting-Track-Changes.md

 ## Accept all changes

-You can **accept all track changes in Word document** using [AcceptAll](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.RevisionCollection.html#Syncfusion_DocIO_DLS_RevisionCollection_AcceptAll)method.
+You can **accept all track changes in Word document** using [AcceptAll](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.RevisionCollection.html#Syncfusion_DocIO_DLS_RevisionCollection_AcceptAll) method.

 The following code example shows how to accept all the tracked changes.